 Have your students play the game Spent and reflect on their experience of living paycheck to paycheck by completing the Next Gen Personal Finance worksheet.

-- Game: http://playspent.org/html/
+- Game: https://playspent.org/

 - Worksheet: https://bit.ly/39xMxHl